simonmichael/hledger_site/src/climate-impact.md

 or undesirable waste generated (carbon dioxide, toxins, heat, noise, harm..).*
 --<https://ecoaccounting.org>

-Here is the beginnings of one for the hledger project, with a catchier name to encourage clicks.
+Here is the beginnings of one for the hledger project, with a catchier name.

 ## Development
 Costs related to developing hledger come from: